bekk/bekk-christmas/post/functional/functors-what-are-they.md

   - title: 'Functors, Applicatives, And Monads In Pictures'
     url: >-
       http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html
-  - title: 'LambaCast Episode 16: Functors'
+  - title: 'LambdaCast Episode 16: Functors'
     url: 'https://soundcloud.com/lambda-cast/16-functors'
 authors:
   - Harald Ringvold
 ---
 Lets start with a definition, and then try to make sense of it.
-This will not be a comprehensive explanation and we will be glossing over some details in the interest of brevity but it will hopefully be enough you get you started.
+This will not be a comprehensive explanation and we will be glossing over some details in the interest of brevity but it will hopefully be enough to you get you started.

 > A functor is a structure that has a mapping function that can transform the values inside the functor